 There’s a huge amount of scientific evidence telling us that spending time in those environments can give us a health boost.
-A 2019 study showed that you start to see benefits after spending about two hours in nature per week, and the effect is biggest if you’re spending time by the sea or in the mountains – but if you can’t manage that, just looking at pictures of trees help.
+A 2019 study showed that you start to see benefits after spending about two hours in nature per week, but if you can’t manage that, even looking at pictures of trees help.
 Here are six ways spending time in nature will make you healthier.

 1. It boosts your immune system